ValooPay/doodle-board/TO-DOS_TASKS.md

 - More tools on the drawing page if have time
 - Profile page
+- Page of all users ?
+(Might do this one only if I have time to do profile pages)
 - Search bar
 - Timelapse of the drawing process
 - Going back and editing a drawing made